hossam-create/Mnbara-Platform/docs/MOVE_SERVICES_INSTRUCTIONS.md

 Based on your open documents, please close these files in your IDE:

-1. ❌ `services/auth-service/.env`
+1. â‌Œ `services/auth-service/.env`
-2. ❌ `services/auth-service/seed-categories.bat`
+2. â‌Œ `services/auth-service/seed-categories.bat`
-3. ❌ `services/payment-service/src/controllers/escrow.controller.ts`
+3. â‌Œ `services/payment-service/src/controllers/escrow.controller.ts`
-4. ❌ `services/payment-service/src/routes/escrow.routes.ts`
+4. â‌Œ `services/payment-service/src/routes/escrow.routes.ts`

 Also close:
 - Any other files from the `services/` folder